Negar-Badr/SkinCancerDetection/README.md

-# MAIS202_Project
+# MAIS202 Project: Skin Disease Classification Web App

 ## Overview

-This project builds a web app to classify skin diseases based on uploaded images and user-provided metadata (e.g., onset, ethnicity).
-The goal is to provide an accurate and accessible diagnostic tool, leveraging deep learning for reliable predictions.
+This project aims to develop a web application that can classify if a mole is skin cancer or not based on an uploaded image and metadata, such as the gender, the age, and other relevant details.
+The application leverages deep learning to provide accurate, user-friendly diagnostics, potentially benefiting telemedicine and dermatology diagnostics by giving a first diagnosis to the patient.
+The webapp will give a percentage of accuracy and remember the person to consult a doctor.

 ## Objectives